Fed's Kaplan says jury is out about inflation outlook

-“We’re watching it very very carefully,” Kaplan told the Community Bankers’ of Washington Northwest Conference, noting that his business contacts have begun to tell him they feel the supply chain disruptions and other factors pushing up prices may take longer than they thought to get resolved.
+“We’re watching it very very carefully,” Kaplan told a meeting of the North Texas Commercial Association of Realtors and Real Estate Professionals, noting that his business contacts have begun to tell him they feel the supply chain disruptions and other factors pushing up prices may take longer than they thought to get resolved.
 As for where inflation will go in the next five years, he said, “The jury is out, and I don’t know.”

 Reporting by Ann Saphir; Editing by Chizu Nomiyama